Updated June 3, 2021

 Finding homeowners insurance coverage in fire-prone areas is already hard—and it’s getting harder all the time.
 Record-setting California wildfires caused by climate change in recent years have caused the insurance industry to rethink how much risk they’re willing to take to insure people, resulting in scores of non-renewals and policy cancellations.

 Insurers in California refused to renew 235,250 home insurance policies in 2019, 31 percent more than in 2018.
-Non-renewal notices issued to Californians increased by 61 percent in ZIP codes in moderate to very high fire risk areas.
+Non-renewal notices issued to Californians increased by 61 percent in ZIP codes in moderate to very high risk areas for fires.
 Even policyholders who manage to obtain a homeowners insurance policy in certain areas are finding that fire is specifically excluded from their policies or requires a separate wildfire deductible.

 Having trouble getting insured?
 Try Insurify to get the quotes you need from multiple insurance agents.
 This simple tool takes just a few minutes of research.